 Buddhism is a religion originating from Asia that has gained popularity worldwide.
 It is the fourth-largest religion in the United States, accounting for 0.70% of the population.
 Hawaii has the largest Buddhist population amounting to 8% of the state's population.
 California follows Hawaii with 2%.
 The rest of the states have populations amounting to 1% or less of the state's population.

 Buddhism in Hawaii is most common among the archipelago’s Japanese community.
-The Japanese community in Hawaii hailed from the south and West Japan, where the Jodo Shinshu (Japanese Buddhism) was particularly strong.
-Jodo Shinshu was introduced in Hawaii as early as 1889 when Kagai Soryu, a leading Japanese Buddhist priest immigrated to Hawaii.
-Since then, Japanese Buddhism grew immensely in Hawaii as most Japanese in Hawaii were already Jodo Shinshu adherents and did not need to be converted.
+The Japanese community in Hawaii hailed from south and west Japan, where Jodo Shinshu (Japanese Buddhism) was particularly strong.
+Jodo Shinshu was introduced in Hawaii as early as 1889 when Kagai Soryu, a leading Japanese Buddhist priest, immigrated to Hawaii.
+Since then, Japanese Buddhism has grown immensely in Hawaii as most Japanese in Hawaii were already Jodo Shinshu adherents and did not need to be converted.
 Since then, Jodo Shinshu remained dominant in Hawaii.

 Buddhism in Hawaii has not transcended ethnic and cultural boundaries unlike in other countries such as Korea and Japan.
 The different forms of Buddhist cultures transported to Hawaii have remained independent of each other with all ethnicities tied to their customs.
 They celebrate different holidays and are generally governed by different calendars.

 Buddhists rank second when it comes to the religion with the most educated followers.
 Hinduism tops the list with 77% of its followers having attained a college degree.
 Among the Buddhists, 20% have post-graduate degrees.
 However, only 13% of the Buddhist population has a household income of $100,000 or more.
 More income earners fall within the bracket of $50,000-$9,999 as household income.

 US States by Population of Buddhists